Jatasi98/PV293-Seminar/Seminars/Seminar08/README.md

 }
 ```

-At this stage, Wolverine takes care of managing connections, exchanges, and message routing automatically, making it a much cleaner approach than manual RabbitMQ integration.
+At this stage, Wolverine automatically manages connections, exchanges, and message routing, providing a much cleaner approach than manual RabbitMQ integration.